 I have over 12 years professional experience in the Modeling & Simulation industry with special interest in Graphics, Engine, and Tools programming.
 My primary languages are (modern) C++ and C# but I am also comfortable with the following in varying degrees:

 - Shell / PowerShell / Batch

 I am employed at Ensurem where I am the Senior Software Engineer Team Lead for Data & Infrastructure.

 Shaders can be thought of as micro-programs which run on the GPU while performing rendering operations.

 Each shader is responsible for a different part of the rendering pipeline, and a collection of shaders is commonly referred to as a Shader Program.

 There are a number of different types of shaders, but for a Shader Program to be considered valid it must have at minimum a Vertex and a Fragment shader.

 Of course if you are more inclined to Direct3D then you might instead choose to name your website www.vertexpixel.com, but I began in OpenGL and as such it seems only right to give it homage.

 The object above is commonly referred to as a Shader Ball, which are used to test shaders on.

-This one in particularly was created by myself using signed-distance fields and rendered using raymarching and physically-based lighting.
+This one in particular was created using signed-distance fields and rendered with raymarching and physically-based lighting.
 It was originally made for my cleverly named “PBR Shader Ball” shadertoy, and I have since come to use it as my standard icon/avatar on various sites.